Computer-aided lean management: Overview

-The creation of an integrated system model removes the barriers posed by the silos or stovepipes inherent in the departmentalization of most companies.
+The creation of an ISM removes the barriers posed by the silos or stovepipes inherent in the departmentalization of most companies.
 Integration enables lean uses of information for the creation of actionable knowledge.
 CALM strives to create such a lean management approach to running the company through the rigors of software enforcement.
 From this software enforcement comes clear policy and procedures that are adhered to, activity-based costing, measurement of effectiveness, and the capability of using advanced algorithms for dramatic improvements in optimization of resources.
 CALM creates business capabilities through software to enable technology application, streamlining of processes, and a lean organizational structure.
-The methodology is based on a commonsense approach for running a business, by measuring of actions taken and using those measurements to design improved processes in order to drive out inefficiencies.
+The methodology is based on a common sense approach for running a business, by measuring actions taken and using those measurements to design more efficient processes.

 History

 CALM was inspired by lean processes and techniques that were already dominant management technologies with a wide diversity of applications and successes.
-Motorola and General Electric (GE) had been known for the concepts of Six Sigma; Boeing had been managing mass (using modular and flexible assembly options), and Toyota put it all together into a truly lean business through its Toyota Production System.
-Boeing in turn took the Toyota model and added computer-aided enforcement of lean methodologies throughout the manufacturing process.
+Motorola and General Electric had been known for the concepts of Six Sigma; Boeing had been managing mass (using modular and flexible assembly options), and Toyota combined elements of these methodologies to create the Toyota Production System.
+Boeing then took the Toyota model and added computer-aided enforcement of lean methodologies throughout the manufacturing process.

 One of the major sources for CALM's outgrowth was integrated definition (IDEF) modeling in aerospace manufacturing that was pioneered by the U.S. Air Force in the 1970s.
 IDEF is a methodology designed to model the end-to-end decisions, actions, and activities of an organization or system so that costs, performance, and cycle times can be optimized.
-IDEF methods have been adapted for wider use in automotive, aerospace, pharmaceuticals, and even software development industries.
+IDEF methods have been adapted for wider use in automotive, aerospace, pharmaceuticals, and software development industries.
 IDEF methods serve as a starting point to understand lean management through semantic data modeling.
-The IDEF process begins by mapping the as-is functions of an enterprise, creating a graphical model, or road map, that shows what controls each important function, who performs it, what resources are required for carrying it out, what it produces, how much it costs, and what relationships it has to other functions of the organization.
-IDEF simulations of the to-be enterprise have been found to be efficient at streamlining and modernizing both companies and governmental agencies.
+The IDEF process begins by mapping the existing functions of an enterprise, creating a graphical model, or road map, that shows what controls each important function, who performs it, what resources are required for carrying it out, what it produces, how much it costs, and what relationships it has to other functions of the organization.
+IDEF simulations have been found to be efficient at streamlining and modernizing both companies and governmental agencies.